-In-Home Repair Service

-A GE consumer service professional will provide expert repair service, scheduled at a time that's convenient for you.
-Many GE Consumer Service company-operated locations offer you service today or tomorrow, or at your convenience (7:00 a.m. to 7:00 p.m. weekdays, 9:00 a.m. to 2:00 p.m.
+- GE Answer Whatever your question about any Monogram major appliance, GE Answer Center® Center [®] information service is available to help.
+Your call-and your question-will be answered promptly and courteously.
+And you can call any time.
+GE Answer Center® service is open 800.626.2000 24 hours a day, 7 days a week.
+In-Home Repo Service A GE consumer service professional will provide expert repair service, scheduled at a time that's convenient for you.
+Many GE Consumer Service company-operated locations offer you service today or tomorrow, or at your convenience (7:00 a.m. to 7:00 p.m. weekdays, 800-444-184 9:00 a.m. to 2:00 p.m.
 Saturdays).
 Our factory-trained technicians know your appliance inside and out-so most repairs can be handled in just one visit.

-For Customers With Special Needs...

-GE offers, free of charge, a brochure to assist in planning a barrierfree kitchen for persons with limited mobility.

-Consumers with impaired hearing or speech who have access to a TDD or a conventional teletypewriter may call 800.TDD.GEAC (800.833.4322) to request information or service.
+For Customers With Special S GE offers, free of charge, a brochure to assist in planning a barrier- free kitchen for persons with limited mobility.
+Needs 800.626.2000 Consumers with impaired hearing or speech who have access to a TDD or a conventional teletypewriter may call 800-TDD-GEAC (800-833-4322) to request information or service.

-Service Contracts

-You can have the secure feeling that GE Consumer Service will still be there after your warranty expires.
+800-626-2224 warranty expires.
 Purchase a GE contract while your warranty is still in effect and you'll receive a substantial discount.
 With a multiple-year contract, you're assured of future service at today's prices.

-Parts and Accessories

-Individuals qualified to service their own appliances can have parts or accessories sent directly to their home.
-The GE parts system provides access to over 47,000 parts...and all GE Genuine Renewal Parts are fully warranted.
+Parts and Accessories Individuals qualified to service their own appliances can have parts or accessories sent directly to their home.
+The GE parts system provides access to over 47,000 partsand all GE Genuine Renewal Parts are fully warranted.
 VISA, MasterCard and Discover cards are accepted.

-User maintenance instructions contained in this manual cover procedures intended to be performed by any user.
+800-626-2002 User maintenance instructions contained in this guide cover procedures intended to be performed by any user.
 Other servicing generally should be referred to qualified service personnel.
 Caution must be exercised, since improper servicing may cause unsafe operation.

+Comise Cont
-YOUR MONOGRAM COOKTOP WARRANTY

-Staple sales slip or cancelled check here.
+YOUR MONOGRAM COOKTOP WARRANTY Staple sales slip or cancelled check here.
 Proof of original purchase date is needed to obtain service under warranty.